 And also we realized that, of course, and also new in iOS 9, we exposed an observe progress property on the UIProgress view that will enable you to just plump the NSProgress directly into the progress view.

 You simply assign the NSProgress to the progress view's 'observe progress' property and it will automatically update its count .

 That's very convenient for you.

+Cool.
+So that's reading documents.
 Of course, we also want to write documents.

 And writing documents is very symmetric to reading documents.

 The way we write documents is that we also take out a coordinated file coordination on a background queue.